-Usually your management company (or freeholder) will have effected Buildings Insurance on your property, which will cover damage to the building principally against storm, fire, flood and, in some cases, subsidence.
+Building Insurance will cover the structure of the property, such as damage to the building principally against storm, fire, flood and, in some cases, subsidence.
 Where repairs are necessary because of such an incident, an appropriate claim may be made against the insurance policy.
 The Buildings Insurance will usually cover outbuildings but not always damage to fences and walls.